Clamentos/FabRISC/src/spec/Section6.typ

             [  6], [*Stalled cycles counter*: \ This mode is a simple counter that increments with each clock cycle in which the cpu was stalled.],

+            [  7], [*Time counter*: \ This mode is a simple timer that counts thread-time seconds.],

+            [  8], [*Time counter*: \ This mode is a simple timer that counts thread-time milliseconds.
+The `ILLI` fault must be thrown if the system is not capable of ticking counters with speeds of 1KHz.],

+            [  9], [*Time counter*: \ This mode is a simple timer that counts thread-time microseconds.
+The `ILLI` fault must be thrown if the system is not capable of ticking counters with speeds of 1MHz.],

-            [  7], [*Time counter*: \ This mode is a simple timer that counts the passed units of time (configurable via the `CNTU` bits in the Special Purpose register).],
+            [ 10], [*Time counter*: \ This mode is a simple timer that counts thread-time nanoseconds.
+The `ILLI` fault must be thrown if the system is not capable of ticking counters with speeds of 1GHz.],

-            [  8], [*Clock counter*: \ This mode is a simple clock cycle counter.
-Eight codes are reserved and each subsequent code will divide the frequency by 10 before triggering the counter.],
+            [ 11], [*Clock counter*: \ This mode is a simple clock cycle counter.
+Sixteen codes are reserved and each subsequent code will divide the frequency of the previous mode by two before triggering the counter.],

-            [ 16], [Reserved for future uses.],
+            [ 27], [Reserved for future uses.],
             [...], [...],
             [127], [Reserved for future uses.],